Payments

 Companies have taken many precautions to stop fraud from happening – from tactics like having additional approval layers, to restricting corporate cards to the C-suite.
 Ultimately any additional approval layers would increase the inefficiencies in payment processing, adding costs for manual reviews and time waiting for the person with the card information to be available- among other issues.

-Designed as a more secure alternative to ACH and check payments, virtual cards, or “vCards,”vCards, or are essentially credit card numbers
+Designed as a more secure alternative to ACH and check payments, a virtual payment card, or “vCards,” is essentially a randomized and unique credit card number associated to your account.

 vCards can be processed by anyone who accepts traditional credit card payments.
 In most cases people tend to think of this being designated to online vendors, but when used by accounts payable teams in businesses like restaurants, vCards can be a real game changer.